We will start the Paddlers' Parade on the westside at Tom McCall Bowl and march south along the Esplanade to one of two access points.

 Human Access Project added a new pathway (lined with stone engravings of children's poems and Chinook words from the Confederated Tribes of Grand Ronde) in 2014 called "Poet's Beach".
 This is the longer parade route and the put in spot under the Marquam Bridge.

-A new second access point before "Poet's Beach" will be added in 2015 to improve the flow of floaters into the water.
+A new second access point before "Poet's Beach" has been added to improve the flow of floaters into the water.
 Please be respectful of other users of the Esplanade.

-Once in the water participants sail down to Tom McCall Bowl, where river revelers will be regaled by three bands on a floating barge.
-Portland's summer downtown beach party!
+Once in the water, participants sail down to Tom McCall Bowl, where river revelers will be regaled by three bands on a floating barge.
+Another floating barge in the middle of the river will have live music for floaters in mid-voyage.

 Our course: downstream